Train Operator Exams: Train Operator Study Guide 2023

-The skills required by a train operator are many and varied – vigilance, concentration, precision, awareness.
+The skills required to become a train operator are many and varied – vigilance, concentration, precision, awareness.
 They’re all necessary, along with technical know-how, effective communication and problem solving.

 With such a broad range of abilities a prerequisite, train operator companies (TOCs) use a number of psychometric assessments in the recruitment process that together make up the train operator exam suite.

-Between them, these assessments measure cognitive ability, psychomotor skills, and workplace behaviours, helping to identify candidates able to perform the duties of a train operator diligently and with the utmost regard for safety.
+Between them, these train operator exams measure cognitive ability, psychomotor skills, and workplace behaviours, helping to identify candidates able to perform the duties of a train operator diligently and with the utmost regard for safety.

 Taking all of this into account, train operator exams are purposefully designed to be challenging.
 They require unwavering concentration, are taken under time constraints and typically issued in a single day at a recognized test centre.